Skip to main content

 1. Make sure the price is right.

-Depending on how quickly homes are selling in your area, you may need to set your price at or slightly above the list price to get a seller's attention.
+Home prices have gone up 11.2% in the last year and with a shortage of homes, you’ll likely need to set your price at or slightly above list price to attract a seller’s attention.
 If you're going above the list price, be clear about where you're going to draw the line.
 Otherwise, you could end up buying a home that's outside your budget.

 2. Show proof of pre-qualification.